Better Money Management series

 00:08:19:03 - 00:08:36:09

-But again, however you group them and you do you, it's just really important that you capture them accurately and you have a good view of what's coming in, what's going out, the good, the bad, the ugly, no judgment.
+But again, however you group them and you do you, it's just really important that you capture them accurately and you have a good view of what's coming in, what's going out, the good, the bad, the ugly, no judgement.
 We just want it to be accurate.
 So can you give our listeners a bit of an idea what should be included in some of those categories?

 00:08:36:12 - 00:09:01:21